 General Sherman’s St. Louis Home

 General William Tecumseh Sherman of Civil War fame had deep roots in St. Louis stretching back to 1843.
-As a soldier, he was assigned to Jefferson Barracks.
-He was also involved in St. Louis businesses as the St. Louis Street Railroad Company President until he left St. Louis for the Civil War in 1861.
+As a soldier, the US Army assigned Sherman to Jefferson Barracks.
+Sherman was also involved in St. Louis businesses as the St. Louis Street Railroad Company President until he left St. Louis for the Civil War in 1861.

 After the war, Вуліца. Луіс’ citizens raised $30,000 to build him a home at 912 N. Garrison Avenue.
 It was on the northeast corner of the intersection of N. Garrison and Bell Avenue.
 A better picture of the house can be found by націснуўшы тут.
 The house would be in what is the Lucas Heights neighborhood today.

-His funeral was one of the largest that the City of St. Louis ever experienced.
+His funeral was one of the largest funeral processions in the City of St. Луіс.
 General Sherman was laid to rest in St. Луіс’ Calvary Cemetery.
-A story in the May 7, 1901 выданне Вуліца. Луі Рэспубліка talked about the recent purchase of the Sherman Home for $9,500.
+A story in the May 7, 1901, выданне Вуліца. Луі Рэспубліка talked about the recent purchase of the Sherman Home for $9,500.
 The purchaser intended to convert the building into a hotel.

-The article stated the house contained 18 rooms.
-The purchaser intended to tear down the stable and build an addition of 12 rooms onto the back of the house.
-The mansion would then be used as a family hotel.
+The article stated the house contained eighteen rooms.
+The purchaser intended to tear down the stable and build an addition of twelve rooms onto the back of the house.
+Future owners used the mansion as a family hotel.

-Prior to its purchase, the mansion was being used as a rooming house for transient tenants. У 1930, the house was again being used for this purpose.
-The Sherman House perfectly illustrates what happened to many of the early mansions in St. Луіс.
+Prior to the new owners turning it into a hotel, the earlier owner used the mansion as a rooming house. У 1930, the owner closed the hotel and changed it into a rooming house again.
+The Sherman House perfectly illustrates what happened to the early mansions in St. Луіс.

 Першапачаткова, the Lucas Heights neighborhood was part of a wealthy neighborhood.
 Many of the former residents of affluent neighborhoods like Lucas Place moved west.
 This Wikipedia entry tells a similar tale about Vandeventer Place.

 The mansions that they left behind were too large for most families to be able to keep up, so they become rooming houses for transient tenants.
-The new owners do not make many repairs and the homes fall into disrepair.
-This pattern is repeated every time the wealthy neighborhoods moves west.
+The new owners do not make repairs, and the homes fall into disrepair.
+The wealthy neighborhoods move west repeating this process.

 Сёння, the Sherman mansion like so many of the old homes in St. Louis has been demolished.
 Each time it happens a little more of the city’s history disappears.
-With a few exceptions, most of the buildings built before 1890 are gone.
+With a handful of exceptions, the buildings built before 1890 are gone.

-Did you know General Sherman had such deep roots in St. Луіс? Вы можаце пакінуць каментар або задаць пытанне пра гэта ці любы пост на маім Facebook page і Twitter profile.
+Вы можаце пакінуць каментар або задаць пытанне пра гэта ці любы пост на маім Facebook page.

 Pin It